-Scope of the E.O. and Impact on Industry
+Scope of the EO and Impact on Industry

-What are the "bulk-power system" and "bulk-power system electric equipment"?
+What are the bulk power system and bulk power system electric equipment?

-The E.O. defines "bulk-power system" as "(i) facilities and control systems necessary for operating an interconnected electric energy transmission network (or any portion thereof); and (ii) electric energy from generation facilities needed to maintain transmission reliability."
-The E.O. further notes that "this definition includes
+The EO defines the bulk power system as "(1) facilities and control systems necessary for operating an interconnected electric energy transmission network (or any portion thereof); and (2) electric energy from generation facilities needed to maintain transmission reliability.

-Devin S. Sikes

-Counsel dsikes@akingump.com

-Houston

-+1 202.887.4336

-Michael James Adame
+Katherine Padgett

-Associate madame@akingump.com Washington, D.C. +1 202.887.4079 transmission lines rated at 69,000 volts (69 kV) or more, but does not include facilities used in the local distribution of electric energy."
-In the electric energy sector, the bulk-power system is generally understood to refer to the U.S. interconnected electric grid, which includes generation and high-voltage transmission facilities, but excludes lower-voltage distribution facilities, the primary function of which is to deliver electricity to homes and businesses, and which are regulated at the state level.
-Small-scale and "behind-the-meter" renewable energy generation projects are typically considered part of the distribution system and not the bulk-power system.
-Although it seems likely that the E.O. intended to adopt that general understanding by expressly excluding "facilities used in the local distribution of electric energy" from the definition of "bulk-power system," it does not further explain what that carve-out means in practice.
-Similarly, although large-scale renewable resources are often considered part of the "bulk-power system," the definition's reference to "electric energy from generation facilities needed to maintain transmission system reliability" may call that conclusion into question.
+The EO further notes that "this definition includes transmission lines rated at 69,000 volts (69 kV) or more, but does not include facilities used in the local distribution of electric energy.

+In the electric energy sector, the bulk power system is generally understood to refer to the U.S. interconnected electric grid, which includes generation and high-voltage transmission facilities, but excludes lower-voltage distribution facilities, the primary function of which is to deliver electricity to homes and businesses, and which are regulated at the state level.[2]

+Small-scale and behind-the-meter renewable energy generation projects are typically considered part of the distribution system and not the bulk power system.
+Although it seems likely that the EO intended to adopt that general understanding by expressly excluding "facilities used in the local distribution of electric energy" from the definition of the bulk power system, it does not further explain what that carveout means in practice.
-Thor Petersen Associate tpetersen@akingump.com Washington, D.C. +1 202.887.4307

-Cameron Peek Associate cpeek@akingump.com Washington, D.C. +1 202.887.4518
+Similarly, although large-scale renewable resources are often considered part of the bulk power system,[3] the definition's reference to "electric energy from generation facilities needed to maintain transmission system reliability" may call that conclusion into question.

-The E.O. defines "bulk-power system electric equipment" as "items used in bulk-power system substations, control rooms, or power generating stations, including reactors, capacitors, substation transformers, current coupling capacitors, large generators, backup generators, substation voltage regulators, shunt capacitor equipment, automatic circuit reclosers, instrument transformers, coupling capacity voltage transformers, protective relaying, metering equipment, high voltage circuit breakers, generation turbines, industrial control systems, distributed control systems, and safety instrumented systems."
+The EO defines bulk power system electric equipment as:

+[I]tems used in bulk-power system substations, control rooms, or power generating stations, including reactors, capacitors, substation transformers, current coupling capacitors, large generators, backup generators, substation voltage regulators, shunt capacitor equipment, automatic circuit reclosers, instrument transformers, coupling capacity voltage transformers, protective relaying, metering equipment, high voltage circuit breakers, generation turbines, industrial control systems, distributed control systems, and safety instrumented systems.

-The E.O. notes that "[i]tems not included in the preceding list and that have broader application of use beyond the bulk-power system are outside the scope of this order."
-Excluded items could include, for example, solar photovoltaic panels and modules and/or inverters that are not "large generators," which the E.O. does not define.
-Although the E.O. directs the implementing regulations to identify particular equipment and countries that will help in identifying those transactions warranting "particular scrutiny," the ambiguity of what constitutes "bulk-power system electric equipment" leaves a lot of room for interpretation.
+It notes that "[i]tems not included in the preceding list and that have broader application of use beyond the bulk-power system are outside the scope of this order."
+Excluded items could include, for example, solar photovoltaic panels and modules and/or inverters that are not "large generators," which the EO does not define.

+Although the EO directs the implementing regulations to identify particular equipment and countries that will help in targeting those transactions warranting "particular scrutiny," the ambiguity of what constitutes bulk power system electric equipment leaves a lot of room for interpretation.

-Who is a "foreign adversary"?
+Who is a foreign adversary?